Disable Gutenberg

 When you enable this module:

-2. Block library CSS is removed from the frontend (reducing page weight)
+3. Block library CSS is removed from the frontend when disabled everywhere

 4. The change affects all users site-wide